 Robert Redford plays a mild mannered CIA researcher who gets paid for reading books and coming up with scenarios that can be applied to intelligence work.
 When he returns from lunch, he finds everyone at the center has been killed.
 Robert Redford (Condor) must find out who killed everyone before the hitmen get to him.

-Three Days Of The Condor
+More Trailers and Videos for Three Days Of The Condor

 Cast & Crew